 Neovaginal Pap tests are not indicated for HIV-infected MtF patients.
 (AIII)

 FtM patients should receive routine cervical Pap testing if cervical tissue is present, regardless of whether they have undergone a hysterectomy.

 FtM patients receiving testosterone therapy may experience atrophy of the cervix, which can mimic cervical dysplasia.7 Notifying the pathologist of the patient’s testosterone treatment status can increase accuracy of Pap test results.

 For transgender patients, the smallest, clinically indicated speculum may be necessary for a Pap test.
 For information regarding Pap screening, refer to Cervical Dysplasia and Cancer.

 C. Screening for Gonococcal and Chlamydial Infections

 Clinicians should screen HIV-infected transgender patients at baseline for gonorrhea and chlamydia; screening should also be performed at least annually thereafter for sexually active HIV-infected transgender patients.
 (AIII)

-Clinicians should obtain an accurate sexual history and test all possible sites of exposure when screening for gonorrhea and chlamydia, including the urethra, rectum, and pharynx.
+Clinicians should test all possible sites of exposure when screening for gonorrhea and chlamydia, including the urethra, rectum, and pharynx.
 (AIII)

 For additional information regarding gonococcal and chlamydial infections in HIV-infected patients, refer to the Gonococcal and Chlamydial Infections guidelines.